d-krupke/AlgBench/README.md

 - all installed modules and their versions
 - git revision
 - path of the python file

+## Things to be aware of

+- Only function name and arguments not starting with "_" are used to compare entries.
+If an argument (or part of it) is not JSON-compatible, the string of it is used.
+- Arguments and return values that cannot be translated to json are converted to string in the database.
+The default string conversion may not be very useful.
+- The stdout/strerr capturing only works if Python's stdout/stderr are used.
+E.g., C++ write by default to the system's stdout/stderr and cannot be captured (if you have been wondering, why C++-modules have a bad output it Jupyter-notebooks: this is the reason).
+PyBind11 allows you [to change that behavior](https://pybind11.readthedocs.io/en/stable/advanced/pycpp/utilities.html#using-python-s-print-function-in-c).
+- Global variables are not saved.
+Try to pass all important parameters as function arguments, as they can also alter the benchmark and are important to distinguish entries (e.g., you would want to recompute an entry if the timelimit has been changed.
+This is only possible if you tell algbench this by making it an argument).
+- 'sys.argv' and the filename are saved, but not used for distinguishing entries.

 ## On doing good empirical evaluations of algorithms